bartczernicki/ImageClassificationStateLicenses/README.md

 - In the Resource Group section, the resource group created in step #5 should be selected by default.
 - Select **CustomVision.Training** as the Kind of resource
 - In the location field, select the same region that was selected in step #5.
 In this example, **East US 2** was used.
 - Select **F0** as the pricing tier.
 This is the FREE pricing tier for Custom Vision.
 If you would like to use this example for advanced testing, feel free to select more advanced pricing options.
+(Note: you cannot create multiple FREE accounts.
+You will get an error toast notification if you try to do so).
 - Click the **Create resource** button to create the resource.
 <p align="center">
   <img width=800 height=796 src="https://raw.githubusercontent.com/bartczernicki/ImageClassificationStateLicenses/master/WalkthroughImages/CustomVision-CreateNewResource.png">